 When ripping wood with a table saw, you are prone to encountering a myriad of problems.
-These issues can range from annoying to perilous, depending on the problem.
+These issues can range from annoying to dangerous.

 Still, no matter how you measure it, using a table saw to rip your lumber is infinitely preferable to using a circular saw – especially on the jobsite.

-The good news is that, in almost every case, whether the problem is incorrect cuts, waste or injury, these mistakes can be minimized or avoided with some basic instruction, common sense techniques and the right equipment.
+Whether the problem is incorrect cuts, waste or injury, these mistakes can be minimized or avoided with some basic instructions, techniques and the right equipment.

 Common Table Saw Ripping Errors

-The most worrisome errors are binding, kickback and ejection wood stock.
+The most worrisome errors are binding, kickback and ejecting the wood stock.
 In a fraction of an instant, a table saw can eject a board straight at your face or another part of the body.
 This can potentially cause severe injury or even death.

 Pinching the blade occurs when you’re almost through a cut and the weight of the cut segment causes the portion near the blade to lift off the cutting surface.
 This phenomenon also occurs when using a handheld circular saw.
-Pieces of wood will push the saw blade back out of the cut, resulting in kickback.
+While ripping wood, your piece can push the saw blade back out of the cut, resulting in kickback.
 To avoid this problem, you need a means of supporting the wood.

 Another common error is burning the wood with the friction of the saw blade.
 This can happen if you cut too slowly or if you stop mid-cut and restart.
 It can occur on thick pieces of lumber if your saw isn’t powerful enough to handle the cut at the correct speed.
 If you have a dirty or dull blade, or if you’re using the wrong blade on your saw, you’re much more likely to encounter burn.
 Incorrect blade height can also cause potentially deadly errors.